GenesisFR/SniperElite4SurvivalSpawns/README.md

 - They switch to their SMG if you're less than 25m away from them.
 - They usually don't stop to snipe you when they're on their way to their sniping spot.
 - To get rid of them, you can wait until they reposition or look away (90° angle), shoulder aim around a corner then scope in after staggering them or shoulder aim the entire time.
-- Two snipers can be at the some location on rare occasions (at the same time or at different times during the same wave).
+- Two snipers can spawn and/or be at the same location on rare occasions (at the same time or at different times during the same wave).
 - While all the numbers in this document are accurate, an additional sniper can spawn on extremely rare occasions (usually during waves with 3 or 4 snipers).

 > [!CAUTION]